The Ketogenic Diet: A Complete Keto Diet Menu for Beginners

 A high-protein ketogenic diet should be around 30-35% protein, with 60% fat, keeping carbs just as low as you would on a standard ketogenic diet.

-This is a good option for people who are active and want to maintain muscle mass.
+This is a good option if you’re active and want to maintain muscle mass.
 It’s also an approach to play with if you’re having a hard time sticking to a very high-fat, low- to moderate-protein diet.

 Regardless of your macronutrient ratio, the goal is to maintain a ketogenic state for as much of the time as possible, so you can reap all the benefits of being in a ketogenic state.

 Many anecdotal accounts of the keto diet claim rapid weight loss, better brain function, and fewer food cravings.
 But there are plenty of scientifically-backed benefits of the keto diet as well.
-Here are just a few:
+Below are just a few.

 Blood Sugar Control

 Studies have found that people with type 2 diabetes do exceptionally well on a ketogenic diet.
-Studies show that the extreme reduction in carbs showed an increase in blood glucose control as well as a reduced need for insulin controlling medication[*].
+The extreme reduction in carbs showed an increase in blood glucose control as well as a reduced need for insulin controlling medication[*].

 Despite higher caloric intake, the ketogenic diet is superior to a low-fat diet for fat loss.
 Fat loss around the midsection (metabolically active fat) seems to be a specific target in ketogenic fat loss[*].